cmendible/cmendible.github.io/_posts/2017-03-02-create-a-class-with-net-core-and-roslyn.md

 author: Carlos Mendible
 layout: post
 image: /wp-content/uploads/2017/01/roslyn.png
+description: Create a class with .NET Core and Roslyn
+crosspost_to_medium: true
 categories:
   - dotNetCore
-tags:
-  - Code Generation
-  - Roslyn
+tags: Roslyn
 ---
 After my post first post on: **<a href="https://carlos.mendible.com/2017/01/29/net-core-roslyn-and-code-generation/" target="_blank">Code Generation</a>** I decided to go a bit further, so today we'll **Create a class with .NET Core and Roslyn** and write the output to the console.